wildart/mplayer-rc/README.md

 # MPlayer-ARC

-MPlayer-ARC is a wrapper for MPlayer enabling Android Remote Control.
+MPlayer-ARC is a wrapper for MPlayer enabling Android remote control.

 Documentation at <https://godoc.org/xi2.org/x/mplayer-arc>.